mendix/docs-site-test/content/en/docs/howto8/integration/consume-a-rest-service.md

 Mendix applications frequently need to communicate with existing systems.
 Whether you are creating an app to replace an older platform or a legacy system or want to integrate an existing database, the ability to integrate with existing systems is a necessary feature.
 In your Mendix app, you can use published REST services for this integration.

 This how-to shows you how to do this using an example in which you create an app that retrieves Wikipedia pages from a REST service.
-The resulting app is [available for download](/attachments/howto8/integration/consume-a-rest-service/WikipediaApi.mpk).
+The resulting app is .
-.

 **This how-to will teach you how to do the following:**

 * Integrate with an existing system using a REST service
 * Call the REST service in a microflow

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 Creating a published REST service on top of the system you want to integrate with is outside the scope of this how-to; for instructions on how to do this, refer to the configuration of your non-Mendix Platform.
 {{% /alert %}}